I-Corps

 What is the NASA I-Corps curriculum?

-The I-Corps training program introduces the concept of a Business Model Canvas, a framework that helps small companies understand how to describe, explain, price, develop, and market their product or service.
+Early in the I-Corps training program, the I-Corps instructors introduce the concept of a Business Model Canvas, a framework that helps small companies understand how to describe, explain, price, develop, and market their product or service.
 This is a critical part to a successful commercialization effort.

 As part of the Canvas, each company creates a formal hypothesis-validation approach to identify and mitigate gaps in knowledge in the following seven areas: